Free shipping on orders over $99

 Lifestyle Modifications and Complementary Approaches

-While ivermectin provides effective pharmaceutical treatment for parasitic infections, incorporating lifestyle modifications and complementary approaches can enhance treatment outcomes and help prevent reinfection.
+While ivermectin provides effective pharmacological treatment for parasitic infections, lifestyle modifications and complementary approaches enhance treatment outcomes and prevent reinfection.

 Dietary and Exercise Interventions